ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 It provides some functions to parse and navigate the resulting concrete-syntax-tree.

 {{< notice example >}}
-Here is an example from the format function:
+Here is an example of the format function:
 ```rust
    let mut parser = Parser::new();
    match parser.set_language(&tree_sitter_sparql::LANGUAGE.into()) {